Multi-field Cuscuton Cosmology: Summary and conclusions

 In this work, we first extended the idea of Cuscuton gravity to multi-field setup with the curved field space manifold.
 Then, we found a bounce solution that has no pathologies associated the violation of NEC.
 More precisely, at the background level, we looked for some suitable conditions on the potential function in such a way that the bounce in the contracting or expanding phase can exist in our scenario.
 After finding such a condition, we used the cosmological perturbation theory to examine the existence of ghosts and other instabilities in our model.

 At the level of perturbations, we have used the kinematic basis in which the perturbations are decomposed into the tangential and the perpendicular to the field space trajectory.
-In this respect, we found that the perturbation mode tangential to background trajectory in the field space manifold, \textit{i.e.} the adiabatic mode does not have its own dynamics at both background and perturbation levels.
-Nonetheless, the entropy mode perpendicular to background trajectory, originated from the extra scalar field in our model, propagates with the sound speed equal to unity.
+In this respect, we found that the perturbation mode tangential to background trajectory in the field space manifold, namely the adiabatic mode does not have its own dynamics at both background and perturbation levels.
+Nonetheless, the entropy mode perpendicular to background trajectory, originated from the extra scalar field in our model, propagates with a non-zero sound speed.
 Furthermore, we proved that whether or not the entropy perturbation is pathological directly depends on the signature of the field-space metric.
+To be more explicit, because the would- be-wrong-sign kinetic term of the Cuscuton is not a true kinetic term owing to the degenerate nature of the phase space, our scenario is still stable.
 In summary, despite violating NEC, our model provides a healthy regular bounce.

 In addition, we confirmed our findings by performing the full non-linear Hamiltonian analysis of the multi-field Cuscuton theory and calculated the correct number of DOFs necessary to avoid the Ostrogradsky-type ghost.